Wartem/nestcast/README.md

 - Flask 3.0.3
 - pychromecast 14.0.4
 - gTTS 2.5.3
-- A local network with Google Nest devices
+- A local network with Chromecast devices, like Google Nests.

 ## Installation